My rating: 4 stars

 “Three hundred thousand readers; that’s three hundred thousand different faces for each character.
 Three hundred thousand faces that are destroyed at one fell swoop by that one face in the movie.
 As a reader, it’s pretty tough to remember that imaginary face after seeing the actor on the screen.”

 Almost all of the characters introduced in Dear Mr. M are fleshed out, even the ones who may seem unimportant for the development of the plot.
 It feels like plenty of thought was put into their characterisation, which is achieved through the presentation of their actions, thoughts and dialogues.
 Although the main characters are truly fascinating, they are not particularly likeable.
 For example, the neighbour makes some misogynistic comments about Mr. M’s wife, because she married a far older man.
 He talks about her with contempt.
 Nevertheless, we are not led to believe that we should share his views on the subject.

-I was surprised by the revelation at the end of the book, but it does make sense in the context of the themes delved into.
-Herman Koch must have taken a long time to decide when to introduce certain elements, in order to still manage to surprise the readers once the pieces of the puzzle were apparently all put together.
+I was surprised at the revelation at the end of the book, but it does make sense in the context of the themes delved into.
+Herman Koch must have spent a long time deciding when to introduce certain elements, in order to still manage to surprise readers once the pieces of the puzzle were apparently all put together.